 Full Term or Preterm

-During or Entering the RSV Season*
+Before or During the RSV Season*

 Warnings and Precautions

-• Hypersensitivity Reactions Including Anaphylaxis: Serious hypersensitivity reactions have been reported following Beyfortus administration.
+Hypersensitivity Reactions Including Anaphylaxis: Serious hypersensitivity reactions have been reported following Beyfortus administration.
 These reactions included urticaria, dyspnea, cyanosis, and/or hypotonia.
 Anaphylaxis has been observed with human immunoglobulin G1 (IgG1) monoclonal antibodies.
 If signs and symptoms of anaphylaxis or other clinically significant hypersensitivity reactions occur, initiate appropriate treatment.

-• Use in Individuals with Clinically Significant Bleeding Disorders: As with other IM injections, Beyfortus should be given with caution to infants and children with thrombocytopenia, any coagulation disorder or to individuals on anticoagulation therapy.
+- Use in Individuals with Clinically Significant Bleeding Disorders: As with other IM injections, Beyfortus should be given with caution to infants and children with thrombocytopenia, any coagulation disorder or to individuals on anticoagulation therapy.

 All infants are at risk of RSV lower respiratory tract disease